One of the most common questions we are asked by archivists and other collection holders when speaking to them about our digitisation services is:

-We scan the majority of collections at our specialist digitisation studios in Northamptonshire, as this provides the most efficient and, therefore, the most cost effective solution for our clients.
+We scan the majority of collections at our specialist digitisation studios in Northamptonshire.
+This provides the most efficient and, therefore, the most cost effective solution for our clients.

-Ordinarily our staff personally collect the archive materials to be scanned from the client’s premises and transport them to our studios for scanning, before returning them safely to the client once the digitisation is complete.
-Naturally there is a small charge for this service, mainly to cover the cost of our staff time and fuel.
+Our staff personally collect the archive material from the client’s premises and transport this to our studios for scanning.
+This material is then safely returned to the client once the digitisation process is complete.
+Charges for this service cover the cost of staff time and fuel.

-Alternatively, we also offer an on-location scanning service for organisations that hold collections that they would like to digitise, but which are too at risk of damage and/or too valuable to be transported off-site.
+Alternatively, we also offer an on-location scanning service for organisations that hold collections that they would like to digitise, but which are too fragile or valuable to be transported off-site.

-With this service our imaging technicians travel to the clients premises with our scanning equipment and perform the digitisation on-site.
-This on-site service necessarily incurs additional travel, accommodation, and labour costs for us – increasing cost per scan.
+With this service our imaging technicians travel to the clients premises with specialist scanning equipment and perform the digitisation on-site.
+This on-site service incurs additional travel, accommodation, and labour costs, increasing the cost per scan.

 5. Image Capture Resolution